 So here is my offer and what I would like to do.
 For a limited time I am offering free rides on my beautiful 2018 Street Glide and all I ask for in return is a Comment / Review on this web page and chip in a few bucks for gas.
 This is an opportunity for you to get a free ride and for me to get more reviews and traffic to my website.

 The offer is good for a free 30 min. ride with me and April (my motorcycle).
 My regular rates will be $25 for a 30 min. ride, $50 for 1 hour.
 Special rates for an all day ride, weekend or party’s.
 So, If you book a 1 hour ride, that’s only $25 for an hour motorcycle ride!
-I recommend meeting at a starting point near where you would like to ride to get the most out of your ride time.
+I recommend meeting at a starting point near where you would like to ride in order to get the most out of your ride time.

 Click on the “Ride-Request-Form (below), fill it out and send it me in an e-mail to email@example.com.
 Put “Free Ride” in the Subject line to get your FREE 30 minutes!
 I will respond as soon as I receive it and we can start planning your ride!

 Motorcycle Touring Enthusiasts sharing their experiences and stories:

 Before, During, or After 2020, We all have riding stories we like to share and I want to hear Yours!